Filing for Bankruptcy:

 A budget plan that demands frugality to the point of misery is doomed to fail.
 One that is reasonable has a good chance of succeeding.

 Every Chapter 13 plan must pass two tests:

-The best-interest test, which mandates that unsecured creditors be paid at least as much as they would receive if you filed a Chapter 7 instead of a Chapter 13.
+The best-interest test: mandates that unsecured creditors be paid at least as much as they would if they filed a Chapter 7 rather than a Chapter 13.

-The best-efforts test, which requires that you pay all your disposable income (the amount left over after paying reasonable living expenses) to the trustee for at least the first 36 months of your plan.
+The best-efforts test requires that you pay all your disposable income (the amount left over after paying reasonable living expenses) to the trustee for at least the first 36 months of your plan.